Putin threatens to restrict grain exports to Europe

 Russian President Vladimir Putin made these erroneous claims during a plenary session of the Eastern Economic Forum in Vladivostok, Russia, on September 7.

-Putin’s remarks were consistent with the Kremlin’s arguments about looming global food shortages, caused in large part by the Russian blockade of Ukrainian ports.
+Putin’s remarks were consistent with the Kremlin’s arguments regarding looming global food shortages, caused in large part by the Russian blockade of Ukrainian ports.
 In recent months, Russian diplomats have worked vigorously to deflect criticism from Moscow by suggesting that Western sanctions, not Russian actions, are to blame for the crisis.

 According to data from the Food and Agriculture Organization of the United Nations (FAO), some of the world’s most vulnerable countries are among those most dependent on imports from Ukraine.
 Lebanon, Tunisia, Somalia and Libya depend on Ukraine for at least half of their wheat imports.
 Eritrea obtained 47% of its wheat imports from Ukraine and the remaining 53% from Russia.

-But the Russian invasion has affected Ukraine’s entire food production and supply chain, from planting to harvesting to exports, and the United Nations has warned that as many as 49 million people could enter famine situation or to famine-like conditions due to the devastating impact of war on world food supplies and prices.
+But the Russian invasion has affected Ukraine’s entire food production and supply chain, from planting to harvesting to exports, and the United Nations has warned that as many as 49 million people might enter famine situation or to famine-like conditions due to the devastating impact of war on world food supplies and prices.

 “It is clear that with this approach, the scale of the world’s food problems will only grow, which may lead to an unprecedented humanitarian catastrophe,” Putin said, adding that he would discuss the matter with Turkish President Recep Tayyip.
 Erdogan, who backed the deal.